Internet Press Guild: About

 The IPG presents itself as, "A professional organization promoting excellence in journalism about the Internet and technology.
 Critical to the guild is a private mailing list that connects the editors, writers, and analysts in the Internet press community."

 As veteran freelance journalist and IPG member Pam Baker put it in 2009:

 History

 The Guild descended from the USENET group alt.internet.media-coverage.
 In the mid-1990s, the journalists who relied on the group became frustrated by the disruptive behavior of a few group members.
 Several members, including Esther Schindler and Steven J. Vaughan-Nichols, proposed moving their discussions to an invitation-only email list.

 As Baker described it in 2009:

-On April 5, 1996, the IPG announced its formation in a press release with the byline of Vaughan-Nichols—now named IPG chairman.
+On April 5, 1996, the IPG announced its formation in a press release with the byline of Vaughan-Nichols—who has since been named IPG chair.
 The release described the Guild:

 As described by Vaughan-Nichols, the IPG was originally formed to help generalist, non-technical journalists understand and write about the Web and other Internet technology topics.
 More recently, it has mainly become an active, private forum for its members to discuss professional topics.